robinhouston/TheySpentWhat/README.txt

 If no time period is specified, the bot will answer for the whole year of 2010.

-If a tweet has multiple equally-good interpretations then the bot will choose the most interesting of the possible answers.
+If a tweet has multiple possible interpretations then the bot will choose the most interesting of the possible answers.
 To the bot, "more interesting" is synonymous with "involving a larger amount of money".